hybledav/openzl-jni/README.md

 ## Structured Data with SDDL

 OpenZL ships a Simple Data Description Language (SDDL) graph that can parse structured payloads before handing them to the clustering engine.
-The JNI bindings let you compile an SDDL program once and reuse it across many compressions.
-For SDDL syntax, look at [official docs](https://openzl.org/api/c/graphs/sddl/)
+The JNI bindings let you compile an SDDL program once, cache the bytecode, and reuse it across many compressions.
+For an in-depth language guide, see the [official docs](https://openzl.org/api/c/graphs/sddl/).

 ```java
 import io.github.hybledav.OpenZLCompressor;